thorleifjacobsen/lsm9ds1-sensor/README.md

  Adafruit have a very good example on how to wire this one up.
 Look at their [learning page](https://learn.adafruit.com/adafruit-lsm9ds1-accelerometer-plus-gyro-plus-magnetometer-9-dof-breakout/assembly).

  ## Credits
- This repo is somewhat build up on how Stein did his repo for the [BME280 Sensoe](https://github.com/skylarstein/bme280-sensor/).
+ This repo is somewhat build up on how [Skylar Stein](https://github.com/skylarstein) did his repo for the [BME280 Sensoe](https://github.com/skylarstein/bme280-sensor/).
 The source is also modified from SparkFun's version for the Arduino found [here](https://github.com/sparkfun/SparkFun_LSM9DS1_Arduino_Library/)